How and When to Tap into Your Home Equity

 To meet the lender’s loan requirements, you must:

-Who is a reverse mortgage best for?
-This loan type is best for those seeking to supplement retirement income and who aren’t planing to leave their home as an inheritance.
+Who is a reverse mortgage best for? seeking to supplement retirement income and who aren’t planning to leave their home as an inheritance.